-If we want to draw the Sun-Earth-Moon system on a piece of A4 paper, using a real scale, then these are the scaled down sizes and distances:
+If we want to draw the Sun-Earth-Moon system on a piece of A4 paper, using the real scale, then these are the scaled down sizes and distances:

 - Distance of Earth-Sun: 25 cm